Sequential Experimental Design for X-Ray CT Using Deep Reinforcement Learning: Numerical Experiments

 \subsection{Experiment 4 - Mixed phantoms with explicit informative angles}

 In this study, we aim to investigate the capacity of an Actor-Critic agent to recognize and distinguish between different phantoms with varying informative angles and their rotation.
+Our research methodology trains the agent using a comprehensive dataset (dataset d4) comprising 9,000 phantoms over 300,000 training episodes.
 In this study, a fixed number of seven angles is employed.

 Similar to Experiment 3, shown in Figure (\ref{fig:MixedTraining}), the training for the mixed phantoms reveals that the incremental reward setting facilitates faster convergence, while end-to-end reward setting results in better performance.
 Figure (\ref{fig:MixedSamples}) illustrates the performance of the end-to-end reward setting.
 It fixes the first two angles to $137^{\circ}$ and $46^{\circ}$ for the hexagon and triangle, respectively, while it selects $137^{\circ}$ and $65^{\circ}$ for the pentagon as the first two angles because of some uncertainty for the second angle as mentioned in Experiment 3.
 The agent then selects the subsequent informative angles based on this prior information by the fixed angles.
+The reconstruction results for these samples are illustrated in Appendix \ref{appendix:B}.

+Drawing from the unseen rotations test conducted on 900 phantoms, as detailed in Table (\ref{tb:MixedTest}), it can be observed that the Actor-Critic policies, with both end-to-end and incremental rewards, outperform the equidistant policy.